VillePajala/ionic-contract-of-employment-evaluator/README.md

 * All saved items are displayed in a separate tab sorted by net value
 * Items can be deleted
 * Deployed to heroku as a PWA
+* Also available as a Android app in Play store

 ## Future Features